kparc/pf/README.md

 defaults to `8` and can't be more than `16`. calling `pf` with more than `PFMX` positional arguments under `tcc` is a compile-time error.

-for `clang` and `gcc` builds, the number of arguments is limited by the size of your stack.
+for `clang` and `gcc` builds, the number of arguments is limited by imagination and stack size.

 ## test